redwoodjs/redwood/docs/docs/router.md

         </h1>
       </section>
     </main>
+  // highlight-next-line
   </MainLayout>
 )
 ```

-This means that a `NotFoundPage` can use even use Cells or Authentication to help construct navigation options and detailed header or footer content to help your user find their way back to the main application.
+This means that the `NotFoundPage` can use Redwood features like Cells or auth to construct navigation options or detailed header and footer content to help your users find their way back to the main application.